josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ![SvelteKit's setup prompt for which type of project you want to create; boilerplate, or demo](/images/post_images/sveltekit-init.png)

 For this example, we'll select Skeleton project.
-If this is your very first time using SvelteKit, feel free to choose the SvelteKit demo app option instead, and poke around a bit to get a feel for how things work.
+If this is your very first time using SvelteKit, feel free to choose the SvelteKit demo app option instead, and poke around a bit to get a sense of how things work.
 However, while the demo app is nice to get a feel for things, it comes with several files and styles that would be a lot to undo as a starter.
 Hence, we'll stick with the skeleton project, since it's more of a blank slate.

 The setup tool will also ask for the following preferences.
 Here's what I chose, though they won't matter for our purposes, and you're welcome to go with personal preference: